qursa-uc3m/libcoap-pqc-bench/libcoap-bench/README.md

 - **Observer Flag**: `-s TIME` sets observation duration in seconds
 - **Use Case**: Testing delayed responses and publish-subscribe patterns

-**Note**: The `async` resource has a built-in server-side delay of 4 seconds (configurable), so ScenarioB tests will inherently take longer than ScenarioA/C. This is intentional—it measures how PQC algorithms perform under asynchronous communication patterns.
+⚠️ **Important Note for PQC Benchmarking**: The `async` resource has a built-in server-side delay (default 4 seconds) and limited thread pool (3 threads), which causes significant queueing with multiple clients.
+This delay dominates the measurements and masks PQC cryptographic overhead. **For PQC evaluation, use Scenarios A and C instead.** Scenario B is primarily useful for testing server load and async protocol behavior, not for comparing cryptographic performance.

 ### Scenario C: Synchronous Request-Response (Non-Confirmable)